 8 Ways You Can Ruin Your Credit

+While you can technically get a credit card at age 18, being of age doesn’t mean you’re officially ready for a credit card.
 Before you apply for your first credit card, you should have some financial basics in place.
-Can you handle a checking account without overdrafting?
-Can you make deadlines without being told?
-How well do you manage money?
-Without some basic financial skills in place, you're at risk of ruining your credit before you really get to use it.
+You should be able to handle a checking account without overdrafting, make deadlines without being told, and have good money management skills.
+Without some basic financial skills, you're at risk of ruining your credit before you really get to use it.

 Credit card issuers are required to ask for your monthly income before approving you for a credit card.
 However, they don’t always ask for proof of income or the amount of time you’ve been employed.
-Before you get a credit card, make sure you have consistent income to make your monthly payments.
+Before you get a credit card, make sure you have a consistent income to make your monthly payments.
 Without steady monthly income, you may not be able to make your monthly credit card payments, which could cause you to miss your payments and hurt your credit score.

-It doesn’t matter whether you forget to pay, can’t afford to pay, or purposely miss your monthly credit card payments, your credit score will be affected either way.
-After 30 days, your late credit card payment is reported to the credit bureaus, and after six months your account is considered in default.
+It doesn’t matter whether you forget to pay, can’t afford to pay, or purposely miss your monthly credit card payments; your credit score will be affected either way.
+After 30 days, your late credit card payment is reported to the credit bureaus, and after six months, your account is considered in default.
 Since payment history is the biggest factor influencing your credit score, missed payments can cause serious damage.

 Unless someone steals your credit card, you’re responsible for any purchases made on your card.
-So, if you let your little sister borrow your card for pizza and she maxes it out on clothes and shoes, you’re on the hook for the balance, whether you can afford it or not.
+So, if you let your little sister borrow your card for pizza and she maxes it out on clothes and shoes, you’re responsible for the balance, whether you can afford it or not.
 This goes for adding authorized users to your account as well.
 If they're going to have a physical credit card, make sure they're responsible borrowers.

-Co-Signing for someone irresponsible.
+Co-Signing for Someone Irresponsible

 Co-signing a credit card or loan often seems like the right thing to do at the time.
 You want to help out your loved one, but you're putting a lot on the line for that person.
-Too often, the person you co-signed for goes rouge, doesn't make the payments, and leaves your credit in shambles.
+Too often, the person you co-signed for goes rogue, doesn't make the payments and leaves your credit in shambles.
 Remember that co-signing means you're accepting responsibility if the other person doesn't pay.
 You must be ready to step in and assume payments if you want to protect your credit.